mitchcapper/LogCatch/README.md

 </pre>

 ### Windows user
-Assuming you have done installed msys-git.
+Assuming you have done installed git.
 - git clone https://github.com/pikey8706/LogCatch.git
 or
 - Download zip file: https://github.com/pikey8706/LogCatch/archive/master.zip
 - unzip LogCatch-master.zip
 - open LogCatch-master folder.

+- If you have powershell (which most Windows installs do by default) highly recommend running `LogCatch_winSetup.ps1` it will not just find the paths for everything but it will also create a LogCatch.lnk shortcut and LogCatch.bat file that can be used to start it (you can pass additional args to the LogCatch.bat file).
-- Just W-click [LogCatch_winLauncher.vbs].
-This automatically resolve path for wish/bash/awk in msys-git windows enviroment.
-- Please create shortcut lancher by yourself.
+- If you don't have powershell or that doesn't work you can fall back to the older [LogCatch_winLauncher.vbs].
+This automatically resolve path for wish/bash/awk in msys-git windows environment (Please create shortcut launcher by yourself).
+- Note while it will try everywhere in PATH and some additional normal Windows git directories if it can't find wish/awk.exe it won't work properly.
+You do not need to add these to your path, just temporarily set your path to include those directories for running the winSetup or winLauncher script (as it will then save the absolute path and not need to use your normal paths).

 ### Viewing log file or live Device Log
 To view log files click "Files" and browse to the log file you would like.
 If you right click on the files button you can choose between "one time" and "incremental" loading.
 Incremental loading runs tail itself on the file and if truncated the new file output will be put out still.
 Clicking on the bullet next to the file will cause the file to reload as well.